Disclaimer: Lucas owns all. He's a very rich man.

-"I don't think so," Obi-Wan said, voice dangerously low.
+Obi-Wan stood in front of Padme to block Vos' view.
+"I don't think so," he said, voice dangerously low.
 "You'll not get away this time, Sith."

-"Your death will curry me much favor with Lord Sidious," Vos taunted.
+"Your death will delight Lord Sidious," Vos taunted.

-Vos swiped wildly at the Jedi, but Obi-Wan avoided it and severed Vos' arm.
-The red lightsaber switched off when the limb hit the ground.
+When Vos lost his footing, Obi-Wan spun and slit his throat ear to ear.
+Vos' eyes widened.
+He swiped wildly; Obi-Wan severed his arm.
+The red saber switched off when the limb hit the ground.

-With only a brief, sad look at what remained of his friend, Obi-Wan turned to Padme.
-For a moment, she didn't move, staring at Vos' corpse.
-But when he called her name softly, she snapped to attention and scurried to his side, swallowing back bile when she was walked past the body.
+Obi-Wan turned to Padme.
+She didn't move, staring at Vos' corpse.
+When he called her name, she snapped to attention.
+Swallowing bile, she followed him past the body.

-He led her out of the chamber into a long corridor.
-Padme followed dutifully, grabbing his free hand, which he thoughtlessly gave her.
-He checked both directions, then led her to the right.
+At the top of the stairs, Obi-Wan dispatched the two droids.
+He led her out of the chamber into a corridor.
+Padme grabbed his free hand, which he thoughtlessly gave her.
+He checked both directions, pulling her left.

 "But he turned."

-Without missing a beat, he said: "Watch and learn, m'lady."
-He raised a comm-link to his mouth.
-"R2, come in."
+Two droids appeared, opening fire.
+Obi-Wan deflected their shots and they exploded against the wall.
+Not missing a beat, he said: "Watch and learn, m'lady."
+He raised his comm-link: "R2, come in."

+"Have you found transportation?"
+R2 whined in chagrin.
 "Well what have you been doing this whole time?"
-He continued before the droid could answer, "Nevermind, don't tell me.
-Are there any ships left in the secondary bay?"
+Obi-Wan continued before an answer: "Nevermind; don't tell me.
+Are there any ships in Bay 2?"

 R2 beeped in the negative.